-As we stumble to the end of another ‘annus horribilis’ of Covid-19 driven lockdowns, restrictions and regulations, it’s timely to reflect on the year that was and what might be coming down the funnel next.
+As we come to the end of another year, still dealing with the remaining vestiges of Covid-19, it’s timely to reflect on the year that was and what might be coming down the funnel next.
+(FYI text below video)

-The starting point of our discussion should be to recalibrate some fundamentals.
-Whilst Covid-19 and the ramifications of the pandemic have been somewhat all-encompassing for many organisations, it is critical to remember that all the other risks that existed before the pandemic are still there.
+The starting point for organisations and the focus of this discussion is to recalibrate some fundamentals.
+Whilst returning to somewhat ‘normal’ after Covid-19 lockdowns and other restrictions (By January, 300 million cases had been recorded worldwide and 10 billion vaccinations had been administered), it is critical to remember that all the other risks that existed before the challenges of the pandemic are still there.
 Sure, the context is likely to have changed and the priority been revised but they are still to be dealt with, nonetheless.

 Tip #1: Revisit the Risk Register and prioritise the key threats and opportunities.
 Challenge the assumptions that sit behind the details of risks and controls

-One of the artifacts of the pandemic has been that organisations have had to respond to crisis situations that they had unlikely planned for – in many cases ‘building the aeroplane in flight’.
-Many have been pleasantly surprised at their capability to respond to the uncertainty of the last couple of years.
-There is an old risk saying that goes ‘never waste a crisis’ – now is the time to take the lessons learned and commit them to writing in policies, processes and systems before they fade from memory.
+There is an old risk saying that goes ‘never waste a crisis’ – now is the time to take the lessons learned from any disruptions and commit them to writing in policies, processes and systems before they fade from memory.

 Tip #2: Review the organisations’ Business Resilience capabilities – Emergency Response, Business Continuity, IT Disaster Recovery and Crisis Management

 Tip #3: People are the centre of any organisation and developing, protecting and supporting them is an investment not a cost.
-Review how your business reduces its impact on people’s Mental Health
+Review how your business can reduce its impact on people’s Mental Health

-Supply Chain has also been greatly impacted by the pandemic.
-We are seeing supply chain issues in product shortages, lead in / delivery times, transportation availability and costs.
-Many organisations are now looking into their supply chains and finding exposures that they have not previously understood and realising the implications accordingly.
-Over exposure to single suppliers or particular geographies are proving particularly challenging for many organisations and highlights the importance of Boards and Executives getting ‘under the covers’ to understand their risks and the effectiveness of controls to manage them.
+Supply Chain challenges continue although they have improved somewhat in 2022.
+We are still seeing product shortages, extended delivery times, reduced transport availability and elevated costs.
+Over exposure to single suppliers or particular geographies are still a challenge for some organisations and highlights the importance of Boards and Executives getting ‘under the covers’ to understand their risks and the effectiveness of controls to manage them.

 Tip #4: Organisations must examine their exposure to Supply Chain disruption – from silicon chips to consumer goods – and understand who their key partners are and where any single point sensitivities exist.